 Using the Organizational Structure to define Site Structure

-Sales considers the people, “things”, objects, and moving parts involved in a Contract Lifecycle Management system:
+Start with understanding the people, objects, and moving parts involved in a Contract Lifecycle Management system:

 - Communications with customers and coworkers in various departments

-In managing a contract’s lifecycle, the Sales team will be collaborating with coworkers in every division.
+In managing a contract’s lifecycle, a Sales team will likely be collaborating with coworkers in every division.
 They’ll need to make sure that users outside of their immediate department-and-division have access to the CLM related content; that’s not only to read it, but to make changes to contracts, move contracts through stages, and contribute to the overall process.
 While granting access, they also need to make sure that internal and sales-team-only documents remain secure and are not shared with the wrong members of the organization.
-They’ll start by working with the organization to design and launch a new Intranet.

-Many Intranets have their sites separated into an information architecture that reflects the structure of the overall organization division/department construct (similar to what was shown here https://westmorr.files.wordpress.com/2018/07/orgstructure.png).
-And that’s going to work well for Westmorr Consulting too.
-Sales meets with divisional heads from most departments to come up with a simple site structure which represents the layout and permissions for the core Intranet as well as specific access for the Sales Division; other divisions will implement a similar structure as appropriate.
+Many Intranets have their sites separated into an information architecture that reflects the structure of the overall organization division/department construct (similar to what was shown here https://blog.westmorr.com/wp-content/uploads/2018/07/orgstructure.png).
+That structure will inform the layout and permissions for the core Intranet as well as specific access for the Sales Division; other divisions will implement a similar structure as appropriate.

 Creating the Site Collection and First Site